 General advice when it comes to discovering autism …

 How do people typically learn about autism?
 If an autistic person is not identified in childhood, then as an adult they might learn about the concept in some of the following ways:

 – A direct, personal connection with autism, whether that be through having an autistic relative (quite often a child who’s been recently diagnosed) or perhaps even through working in the autism field.

 – Learning about autism in the media, whether it be online news articles, blog posts, documentaries, films, campaigns.

-Discovering autism can occur by pure chance.
+Discovering autism can occur by pure chance and come completely out of the blue.
 Or, perhaps more likely, the person has spent some time trying to figure out why it is they feel how they do.
 Researching various possibilities they eventually happen upon autism as a potential explanation.
 Of course, the people around them – partners, family, friends, medical professionals – might bring it up to the person as a possibility as well.

 In the next post, closely tied to this one, I’ll be discussing the personal circumstances that led me to consider autism as a serious possibility in myself, as well as providing some more general advice that might be helpful to others currently going through a similar process of discovery.